Clone and install

 console.log(result.questions);

-Include the following in your agent's system prompt:
+Include instructions in your agent's system prompt:

 As an autonomous agent you will: